jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Assembling scales across strings

 Assembling a scale across strings requires knowing where to find semitone and whole tone intervals on neighboring strings.

-Remember that the intervals are the same between all strings (a perfect fourth), except the "third rail" major third interval between strings 2-3.
+Remember that the intervals between all strings are the same (a perfect fourth), except the interval between strings 2-3 (the "third rail") is one semitone smaller (a major third).

-When interval shapes cross the third rail, the *higher* pitched note is pushed *forward* by one fret (when ascending).
+When interval shapes cross the third rail between strings 2-3, the *higher* pitched note is pushed *forward* by one fret (ex. when ascending).
 When descending, another way to think about it is that the *lower* pitched note is pushed *back* by one fret.

 {% include figure.html
     caption="Semitone and whole tone on neighboring strings."